 I was a founding Coordinator and then Associate Director of PUKAR (Partners for Urban Knowledge Action & Research) (2000-2003) where I worked with Professor Arjun Appadurai and the late Profesor Carol Breckenridge.

 I also helped found and was an Executive Member of CRIT (Collective Research Initiatives Trust) in Mumbai (2004-2012).

 I was Visiting Faculty at the Kamala Raheja Vidyanidhi Institute of Architecture & Environmental Studies (KRVIA) and the Srishti School of Art Design & Technology (2003-2005).

-I first worked as a labour reporter with the India Centre for Human Rights & Law (ICHRL) and publicist for the Girni Kamgar Sangharsh Samiti and Lokshahi Hakk Sanghatana.
-I was also a journalist with the Indian Express Mumbai Newsline, Satyam Online, and Rediff on the Net (1997-2000).
+I worked as a labour and trade union reporter with the India Centre for Human Rights & Law (ICHRL) and researcher and publicist for the Girni Kamgar Sangharsh Samiti (Mill Workers Action Committee) and Lokshahi Hakk Sanghatana (Organisation for Democratic Rights) (1998-99).

 I completed my M.A. in South Asian Studies at the School of Oriental & African Studies (SOAS), University of London (1998-1999) where my thesis “Analytics of Caste Power in Modern India: Discourse Antagonism & Hegemony” was awarded a distinction.